conoro/hugo.conoroneill.com/content/post/the-inaugural-beara-way-ultra.md

 The main thing I've learned in the past two scorching hot weeks is that I chronically under-hydrate.
 And I think that's what gets me into trouble (ditto Connemarathon and Cork City last year).
 I drank double the amount on those post-recces as I did in the race and I had no issues at all, despite both days being hotter.
 So I'm going to have to learn to like carrying a water bladder.

+UPDATE: After feeling rubbish for quite a while, I went to the Doctor 3 weeks after Beara and got a set of blood tests.
+The results are in - I have a low ferritin level of 22.
+I think that explains why I've been struggling in these recent races with wooziness etc. Despite eating a very iron-rich vegan diet, I suspect my 15+ year use of omeprazole has finally bitten me in the ass.
+Let's see if things improve over the summer with iron supplements and cold-tofurkey on the acid reflux!

 ## Thank Yous
 The logistics of such a long race are extremely difficult, particularly with the terrain and the remoteness of much of the Beara.
 I take my bucket hat off to the RDs Michael McSweeney, Robbie Williams and Carol Hurley.
 This is the beginning of something very special.